davidpaulhunt/ask-assertions/README.md

   });

   it("should return valid output speeach", () => {
-    assertions.checkOutputSpeach(skillResponse);
+    assertions.checkOutputSpeech(skillResponse);
   });

   it("should say 'This skill can do cool things'", () => {
-    assertions.checkOutputSpeachContains(skillResponse, "This skill can do cool things");
+    assertions.checkOutputSpeechContains(skillResponse, "This skill can do cool things");
   });
 });
 ```